Got Questions? Good.

 Yes — and I can legally and confidently say that. 😏

-I documented everything methodically, consulted attorneys, understood my options, and made the strategic decision to represent myself.
-I negotiated my own exit — on my terms — and walked away with a signed agreement that proved my methodology works.
-Then I built a game that teaches everyone else how to do the same thing.
+I documented everything methodically, consulted attorneys, understood my options, and made the strategic decision to navigate my own exit — on my terms.
+Then I built a game and framework that teaches everyone else how to do the same thing.

 Because games do something that training manuals and HR policies cannot: they make people feel safe enough to be honest.
 When you're playing a game, you can laugh at the scenario involving the credit-stealing manager without having to admit out loud that your current manager does exactly that.
 The humor creates distance.
 The distance creates clarity.
 And clarity is where change actually starts.